-I offer online video sessions via Zoom using biodynamic craniosacral therapy skills and mindful enquiry.
+I offer online video sessions via Zoom using biodynamic craniosacral therapy and mindful enquiry.

-I have been offering online support since March.
-In online sessions we are still working somatically, with the body and felt sense, and clients have found them as deep and transformative as in person sessions (although I do miss the hands on work!).
+Although the hands-on work cannot entirely be replicated online, when we connect via video we still work somatically, with the body and felt sense, and clients have found them as deep and transformative as in person sessions (although I do miss the hands on work!).
 Having the sessions in your own home/space also allows new opportunities for healing to be more embodied and integrated in your present life.

 In online video sessions I can offer in particular:

-If we haven’t worked together before, I will invite you to have an initial conversation to explore what brings you to this work and see whether online sessions are the right support for you at this time.
+If we haven’t worked together before, I will invite you to have an initial email or phone conversation to explore what brings you to this work and see whether online sessions are the right support for you at this time.

 What happens in an online video session